cfaife/openssl/README.md

-# openssl
+# OpenSSL

 OpenSSL -> stand for security socket layer

-RSA -> is  the algorithm Exused in this tutorial
+RSA -> is  the algorithm used in this tutorial

 # Get OpenSSL version